osquery/osquery/docs/wiki/deployment/yara.md

 osquery>
 ```

-As you can see, even though no matches were found an row is still created and stored.
+As you can see, even though no matches were found a row is still created and stored.

 ## On-demand YARA scanning

 The [**yara**](https://osquery.io/docs/tables/#yara) table is used for on-demand scanning.
 With this table you can arbitrarily YARA scan any available file on the filesystem with any available signature files or signature group from the configuration.
-In order to scan the table must be given a constraint which says where to scan and what to scan with.
+In order to scan, the table must be given a constraint which says where to scan and what to scan with.

-In order to determine where to scan the table accepts either a *path* or a *pattern* constraint.
+In order to determine where to scan, the table accepts either a *path* or a *pattern* constraint.
 The *path* constraint must be a full path to a single file.
 There is no expansion or recursion with this constraint.
 The *pattern* constraint follows the same wildcard rules mentioned before.

-Once the "where" is out of the way you must specify the "what" part.
+Once the "where" is out of the way, you must specify the "what" part.
 This is done through either the *sigfile* or *sig_group* constraints.
 The *sigfile* constraint can be either an absolute path to a signature file on disk or a path relative to */var/osquery/*.
 The signature file will be compiled only for the execution of this one query and removed afterwards.
 The *sig_group* constraint must consist of a named signature grouping from your configuration file.

 Here are some examples of the **yara** table in action: